tock/tock/doc/Design.md

    a different system call driver that implements the same system calls, rather than trying to fit USB into the UART HIL).

-The connective tissue between layers are the HILs.
-The HIL interfaces are portable interfaces that are implemented in a non-portable way.
+Because of their importance, the interfaces between these layers are a key part of Tock's design and implementation.
+These interfaces are called Tock's Hardware Interface Layer, or HIL.
+A HIL is a portable collection of Rust traits that can be implemented in either a portable or a non-portable way.
+An example of a non-portable implementation of a HIL is an Alarm that is implemented in terms of counter and compare registers of a specific chip, while an example of a portable implementation is a virtualization layer that multiplexes multiple Alarms top of a single underlying Alarm.

+A HIL consists of one or more Rust traits that are intended to be used together.
+In some cases, implementations may only implement a subset of a HIL's traits.
+For example the analog-to-digital (ADC) conversion HIL may have traits both for single and streams of samples.
+A particular implementation may only support single samples and so not implement the streaming traits.

 The choice of particular HIL interfaces is pretty important, and we have some general principles we follow:

-1. HIL implementations get to assume this HIL is the only way the device will be used.
-As a result, Tock tries to avoid having several HILs that provide different interfaces to similar resources, because it will not, in general, be possible for multiple drivers to use different HILs for the same device simultaneously.
-For example, two separate HIL traits could exist for the ADC: one that only provides single samples and one that allows for repeated, periodic samples.
-If the two interfaces provide access to the same hardware and are used simultaneously, likely one would corrupt the settings of the other, and at least one of the interfaces would not function correctly.

-2. HIL implementations should be fairly general.
-If we have an interface that doesn't work very well across different hardware, we probably have the wrong interface - it's either too high level, or too low level, or it’s just not flexible enough.
+1. HIL implementations should be fairly general.
+If we have an interface that doesn't work very well across different hardware, we probably have the wrong interface - it's either too high level, or too low level, or it's just not flexible enough.
 But HILs shouldn't generally be designed to optimize for particular applications or hardware, and definitely not for a particular combination of applications and hardware.
 If there are cases where that is